Web Key IT’s 16 Steps

 What is it?

-Video accessibility means that user who have vision or hearing impairments are able to perceive the content in a video.
+Video accessibility means that users who have vision or hearing impairments can perceive the content in a video.

 Who does it effect?

-Users who are blind cannot see the any information in the video which is not given verbally.
-Users who are deaf or hard of hearing are unable to perceive content which is only presented in the audio of the video.
+Users who are blind cannot see any information in the video which is not given verbally.
+Users who are deaf or hard of hearing are unable to perceive content that is only presented in the audio of the video.

 Testing Video Content